 HDF5 Hierarchical Data Format version 5, an API, subroutine library, and file format for storing structured data.
 An HDF5 file can store both data (for example, Cactus grid variables), and meta data (data describing the other data, for example, Cactus coordinate systems).
-See Section B2.2.2, also http://hdf.ncsa.uiuc.edu/HDF5/.
+See http://hdf.ncsa.uiuc.edu/HDF5/.

 implementation Defines the interface that a thorn presents to the rest of a Cactus program.

-See inherit A thorn that inherits from another implementation can access all the other implementation's public variables.
-See Section D2.2, C1.2.3.
+inherit A thorn that inherits from another implementation can access all the other implementation's public variables.
+See Section D2.2.